 RM said she would It was explained that the Commission would wait until they she had held the last meeting and then see if there was anything else that had come forward.
-After the old case had been completed, they could look at any new issues and get them dealt with quickly.
+The old case could then be completed and any new issues taken forward in an appropriate manner.